Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

 The port dock-side facilities are expected to include an open trans-shipment warehouse and facilities for fuel, lubricants and liquefied natural gas.

-JSC Rusburmash, an exploration company of ROSATOM’s mining division, was awarded the contract for conducting exploration at the Pavlovskoye field.
+JSC Rusburmash, an exploration company of ROSATOM’s mining division, was awarded the contract for conducting exploration at the Pavlovskoye mine.